 Frequently Asked Questions

 Echolalia is when words or sounds repeat — like echoes that return without being invited.
-Musical echolalia is how songs and lyrics loop in memory, shaping how we feel and remember.
+Musical echolalia is how songs and lyrics loop in memory, shaping how we feel, remember, and even communicate.
 It’s the heartbeat of this project.

 It’s all three, and none at once.
 Searching for Stars is a living memoir told in fragments — part website, part audio archive, part retro dream.
 Imagine a mixtape that keeps unfolding into chapters.